ReinhardtR/GMD1/documentation/milestone-1/progress-notes.md

 **_Clean Up_**
 I cleaned some of the naming conventions, and moved some logic into smaller component.
 E.g. the RockController no longer exists (for now), since the "Mineable" logic now has it's own component.

+## Work Session 4

+**_Hitting Multiple Rocks at Once_**
+I'm trying to implement a wide laser, so that it can hit multiple rocks at once.
+To do this I can't use the `Physics2D.Raycast` method, since that has no width.
+Instead I'm trying to use the `Physics2D.BoxCastAll` method, which returns an array of `RaycastHit2D` objects.

+But I'm having issues drawing the laser straight.
+This was easy with a Raycast, since the cast was simply straight from the lasers direction, but a BoxCast might hit somewhere else than straight.
+But I wan't to keep the laser straight.
+I also want to draw the laser to the furthest hit point, so it's not being cut off my the closes hit point.

+I'm also having issues with the BoxCast hitting through layers of rocks.
+I'm gonna have to look into this in the next work sesion.